Open In Colab

 print('All done')

-The following cell defines a function which gathers the important information from the HDF5 files: the timestep dt, CPU time taken CPU, and RMS energy per atom which we will call e_RMS.
+The following cell defines a function which gathers the important information from the HDF5 files: the timestep dt, CPU time taken CPU, and RMS energy per atom eRMS.
 Hopefully it is self-explanatory, but feel free to ask if anything is not clear.
 The function returns a dictionary of NumPy arrays, with the corresponding keys.

 [ ]:

-"""Gathers desired data from all HDF5 files matching the supplied pattern.
+"""Gathers desired data from all HDF5 files within the specified directory.

 Argument